Cheng-Zhiyuan/ip/docs/README.md

     Now you have 4 tasks in the list.
 ```
 ### Adding a deadline task : _deadline_
+The `deadline` command creates a task with a deadline.
+Both a task description and a deadline time must be specified.

 Syntax:
 ```
     deadline TASK_DESCRIPTION /by DEADLINE_TIME